mmz-bin/BlenderAddonAutoloader/README.md

 The classes to be loaded are written in the `TARGET_CLASSES` class variable within the `ProcLoader` class in [`/core/proc_loader.py`](/core/proc_loader.py).

-We believe we have covered all the basic classes, but if there are any missing, please let us know.
+I believe I have covered all the basic classes, but if there are any missing, please let me know.

 It is also possible to specify any class you want.